 Emergency Load Reduction Program

-With the Emergency Load Reduction Program (ELRP), eligible SDG&E business customers can get paid to voluntarily reduce energy load in the event of a grid emergency.
+With the Emergency Load Reduction Program (ELRP), eligible SDG&E® business customers can receive a financial incentive for voluntarily reducing energy use during a grid emergency.

 Emergency Load Reduction